yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 ## 【Slide 1】Title Slide
-0:32
+0:31

-Good evening, everyone.
 Thank you very much for your time today.

 We from Company B would like to present two strategic proposals regarding the future of Company A's products.

-The title is "Strategic Mobilization Proposal for Company A Products."
-Through these two proposals, we hope to help accelerate Company A's mobility transformation.
+The title is "Accelerating KMC's Mobility Transformation: Two Strategic Proposals" Through these two proposals, we hope to help accelerate Company A's mobility transformation.

 ---